Life Insurance After a Divorce: Everything You Need to Know

 Make the Purchase

-Once you're confident in your choice, go ahead and make the purchase.
+Once you're confident in your choice, make the purchase.
 Keep all relevant documentation in a safe place and inform your beneficiaries about the policy.

 Compare Life Insurance Rates